-Grand Gulch - Bullet Canyon Trail Professional Review and Guide
+Grand Gulch - Bullet Canyon Trail Professional Guide

 "Grand Gulch is the premier area in Utah to see the ruins of the prehistoric Anasazi Indians.
 Their culture flourished in the canyon between 700 and 2000 years ago, and today dozens of cliff dwellings and other stone and mud structures remain to remind us of their occupancy.
 The most obvious ruins are from the so called Pueblo III culture of the thirteenth century, but more subtle remnants of the earlier Basketmaker culture that existed in the canyon from 200 to 700 A.D. are also present if one knows where to look.